 - a.
-"Committee" as used herein shall have the same definition as provided in Government Code Section 82015. - b.
-"Contribution" as used herein shall have the same definition as provided in Government Code Section 82015, as amended. - c.
-"Expenditure" as used herein shall have the same definition as provided in Government Code Section 82025, as amended. - d.
-"Independent expenditure" as used herein shall have the same definition as provided in Government Code Section 82031, as amended, except that the term "measure" as used in Section 82031 shall be replaced with the term "proposal for organization or reorganization." - e.
+"Committee" as used herein shall have the same definition as provided in Government Code §82015. - b.
+"Contribution" as used herein shall have the same definition as provided in Government Code §82015, as amended. - c.
+"Expenditure" as used herein shall have the same definition as provided in Government Code §82025, as amended. - d.
+"Independent expenditure" as used herein shall have the same definition as provided in Government Code §82031, as amended, except that the term e.
 "Political Purposes" as used herein shall mean for the purpose of influencing or attempting to influence the actions of voters or the Local Agency Formation Commission for or against the qualification, adoption, or passage of a LAFCO proposal.